Liver cancer

 Given that there are many different causes of liver cancer, there are many approaches to liver cancer prevention.
 These efforts include immunization against hepatitis B, hepatitis B treatment, hepatitis C treatment, decreasing alcohol use, decreasing exposure to aflatoxin in agriculture, and management of obesity and diabetes.
 Screening is recommended in those with chronic liver disease.
 For example, it is recommended that people with chronic liver disease who are at risk for hepatocellular carcinoma be screened every 6 months using ultrasound imaging.

 Because liver cancer is an umbrella term for many types of cancer, the signs and symptoms depend on what type of cancer is present.
 Symptoms can be vague and broad.
-Cholangiocarcinoma is associated with sweating, jaundice, abdominal pain, weight loss and liver enlargement.
-Hepatocellular carcinoma is associated with abdominal mass, abdominal pain, emesis, anemia, back pain, jaundice, itching, weight loss and fever.
+Cholangiocarcinoma is associated with sweating, jaundice, abdominal pain, weight loss, and liver enlargement.
+Hepatocellular carcinoma is associated with abdominal mass, abdominal pain, vomiting, anemia, back pain, jaundice, itching, weight loss and fever.

 Treatment options may include surgery, targeted therapy and radiation therapy.
 In certain cases, ablation therapy, embolization therapy or liver transplantation may be used.